nXu/magic-login/README.md

 - Magic Login token of the user to be saved in the mobile application
 - Login URL on the login page

+## Security
+If you discover a vulnerability in either the protocol or the implementation, please open a GitHub issue or contact me at nxu@nxu.hu.

 ## License
 The project is open-sourced software licensed under the [MIT license][mit].